GeoRegionsEcosystem/NASAPrecipitation.jl/docs/src/datasets/imerg.md

 |   Daily   |    `IMERGDaily`   | `IMERGEarlyDY()` | `IMERGLateDY()` | `IMERGFinalDY()` |
 |  Monthly  |   `IMERGMonthly`  |                  |                 | `IMERGMonthly()` |

-So, for example, if we wanted to get the the Early Near Real-Time IMERG Half-Hourly dataset, we would call the function `IMERGEarlyHH`, which would return a `IMERGHalfHourly` data structure.
+So, for example, if we wanted to get the the Early Near Real-Time IMERG Half-Hourly dataset, we would call the function `IMERGEarlyHH`, which would return a `IMERGHalfHourly` data structure (see example at the end of the page).

 ## `IMERGDataset` Types / Objects